jeraman/LL-Experiment-01/research/circuits.md

 - Press & Hold (during 2 seconds);
 - Knobs events (both 'persistence' and 'phasing').

+## Materials & Steps
-The final circuit is going to look like the following:
+The circuit is looks like the following:

 ![wiring](./images/circuit.jpg)

-## Materials & Steps
 As materials, we are going to need:
 - A 5v Arduino;
 - A [Bluefruit board](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-le-uart-friend/configuration) (Bluefruit LE UART Friend);